-Coin flip, coinflip, or just a flip is a very well known term for poker players, and is used much more than the words flip a coin.
+Coin flip, coinflip, or just a flip is a very well known term for poker players, and is used much more than the words flip a coin which is used when you actually flip a real coin.
 Coin flip in poker means a situation where two players have put their money into a hand, and both have almost 50% probability to win.
 Often the odds to win the hand are somewhere from 46% vs 54% to 50% vs 50%.
 And in some cases there is a possibility to split the pot even though it is called a flip.
 As you can see, a coin flip in poker isn’t exactly a 50% vs 50% flip.
 Instead, the term is used more loosely.

 Coin flips in poker actually happen quite often for active poker players, and it is part of the game.
 Sometimes you just need to put your money in with your cards and hope that you are ahead.
 But it could be that the other player has a hand which is equally (or almost equally) good.

 If you are more interested about the real coin flip, check out our homepage article about coin flip and coin toss.

 Coin flip in cash games and tournaments

 In cash games, flips are very common, because if you lose, you can always put your hand to the pocket, or walk to the ATM and take more money to the table.
 Of course within your bankroll limits.

 In tournament poker flips are of course more risky.
 This is because you might end up walking home, by risking all your chips in just one coinflip.
 It could be that your chips have actually more value if you would use them in other way.
 Sometimes it is good to avoid risks such as coin flips